Filter Options

 What are the options for a 10-day safari in Kenya?

 “Kenya has many fine options for a 10-day safari.
 All Kenyan parks and reserves have a different feel.
 There is no best place to go.
 The well-known parks and reserves offer very good wildlife viewing, but they are more crowded than parks in remote destinations.
 These have fewer animals, but offer fantastic wilderness appeal.
 The world-renowned Masai Mara National Reserve lives up to the hype.
 The wildlife viewing is incredible with big cats often stealing the show.
 It’s even better if you can time your visit to see the great wildebeest migration.
 The more expensive Mara North Conservancy offers an exclusive safari in the same ecosystem.
 Amboseli National Park is one of Africa’s top places to see elephants.
 You’ll see some seriously big tuskers here, and if you’re lucky the sky might open up to create that picture-perfect moment of elephants in front of Mt Kilimanjaro.
 You’ll have to head north for an off-the-beaten-track safari.
-Scenic Meru National Park is a little-known Big Five destination that you’ll probably have all to yourself.
+Scenic Meru National Park is a little-known Big Five (lion, leopard, buffalo, elephant and rhino) destination that you’ll probably have all to yourself.
 The main attractions of Samburu Game Reserve are dry-country animals such as gerenuk, Beisa oryx and the handsome reticulated giraffe.
 If you’re looking for adventure, consider a trip to Lake Turkana in the far north of the country, near the Ethiopian border.
 This remote Rift Valley lake, also known as the Jade Sea, is home to a melting pot of people whose traditional lifestyle is rare in today’s world.”

 3